Latent Optimal Paths by Gumbel Propagation for Variational Bayesian Dynamic Programming: BDP-VAE

 \subsection{Conditional Prior}

 Denote the distribution of the conditional prior as

-We have provided a closed-form KL divergence within the family $\mathcal D(\mathcal R, \cdot, \alpha)$ in \cref{lem:kl} which may be convenient for unconditional generation by pre-setting the prior distribution statistics directly.
-In most conditional generation tasks, the non-accessible $\mathbf{x}$ during the inference phase in real applications leads to problems on the prior encoder when forming the edge weights $\mathbf{W}^{(0)}$ given information of $\mathbf{c}$ only, especially in the case that $\mathbf{x}$ has varying lengths $t$.
+We have provided a closed-form KL divergence within the distribution family $\mathcal D(\mathcal R, \cdot, \alpha)$ in \cref{lem:kl} which may be convenient for unconditional generation by pre-setting the prior distribution statistics directly or has tractable $\mathbf{W}^{(0)}$.

+In most conditional generation tasks, the non-accessible $\mathbf{x}$ during the inference phase in real applications leads to problems on the prior encoder when forming the edge weights $\mathbf{W}^{(0)}$ given information on $\mathbf{c}$ only, especially in the case that $\mathbf{x}$ has varying lengths $t$.
 To address this issue, we give a flexible solution for inferring feature information of $\mathbf{x}$ given $\mathbf{c}$ to form the edge weights $\mathbf{W}^{(0)}$ in the conditional prior.
-Inspired by \citet{flowseq}, we make use of a flow-based model to infer information of $\mathbf{x}$ condition on $\mathbf{c}$ and further form the $\mathbf{W}^{(0)}$.
-Assume there exists a series of invertible transformations random variables $\mathbf{x}$, such that
+Inspired by \citet{flowseq}, we make use of a flow-based model~\footnote{The flow-based conditional prior strategy is proposed to solve the problem of forming edge weights $\mathbf{W}^{(0)}$ in case of $\mathbf{W}^{(0)}$ is intractable if $\mathbf{x}$ is non-accessible with varying lengths $t$.
+In practical applications, this strategy is not mandatory if the task has a known and fix prior $\mathcal{D}(\mathcal{R},\mathbf{W}^0,\alpha)$ or tractable $\mathbf{W}^{(0)}$ (i.e., \cref{lem:kl}).} as the conditional prior to infer information about $\mathbf{x}$ condition on $\mathbf{c}$ and further obtain edge weights $\mathbf{W}^{(0)}$.